How to plan you career as a Mum returning to work

 You then became a Mum….

-A new bundle of joy entered your life and, as you settled into maternity leave, work became a distant thought as you used the time instead to start adapting to your new life.
+A new bundle of joy entered your life and, as you settled into maternity leave, work became a distant thought as you used the time instead to start adapting to your new life with your little one.

 How will you be able to control your career when you have your family to think about as well?
 Who will be doing childcare drop off and pick up?
 Who will be available if your child is unwell?
 Who is going to do the cooking, cleaning, shopping and feeding?